502107/PrimerDesign-nf/README.md

 ### BLAST
 > Process: BlastSearch

-Here, we do a simple BLAST search, of the extracted genes against all the reference isolates[^1].
+Here, we do a simple BLAST search of the extracted genes against all the reference isolates[^1].

 ### Find Conserved Sites
 > Process: FindConservedSites